 Bass, Ireland’s Top Inshore Sport fish

 The bass (Dicentrachus Labrax) is a true sport fish highly prized by all sea anglers.
 A muscular bar of silver, exempt in Irish inshore waters from commercial exploitation since 1990 and protected by specific bye laws, bass can be targeted all along the east, south east, south, and south west coastline of Ireland from Co.
 Louth all the way around to Co.
 Clare.
 Very adaptable, bass can be found frequenting estuaries, mudflats, steep to shingle beaches, sandy surf beaches, rocky shores, headlands, and tide races that channel bait fish.

 A supreme predator and opportunist feeder, bass have a varied diet, anything from worms and crustaceans, to fish and shellfish are all fair game.
 This in turn is what makes fishing for bass so interesting.
 Anglers can surf cast, lure fish with plugs and spoons, fly fish, and even live bait.
 The season kicks off in early March, particularly on the south coast, and extends through until usually November.
 Surprisingly, and probably due to the gulf stream, Co.
 Kerry can produce superb bass fishing in the depths of winter, with January and February particularly good months.
-A close season is observed between the 15th of May and the 15th of June as this is a key spawning time for bass.
+A closed season is observed in Ireland between the 15th of May and the 15th of June as this is a key spawning time for bass.
 Anglers are also limited to two bass within any 24 hour period, with a size limit of forty centimeters.
 Catch and release is encouraged.